songlinl/btp-mission-hybrid-rag/run/clone-git.md

     ![](..\set-up\img\26.png)

 12. Enter environment parameters for the **.env** file.
     ![](img/create_env1.png)
     ![](..\set-up\img\30.png)
     ![](..\set-up\img\52.png)
-    Copy the below environment parameters and paste them into your .env file, but replace the value placehoders by your own parameter values.
+    Copy and paste the environment parameters below into your `.env` file, and replace the placeholder values with your own configuration details.

     ~~~env
     ## Credentials for accessing SAP AI Core service models